 - Simple routines and schedules can give you and your baby a sense of confidence regarding expectations during your day. - Try to find moments in your day to care for yourself in a healthy way.
-When you are calm and relaxed, your baby is also more likely to feel calm. - Ask for help from trusted family and friends so you can get a break yourself. - Finding nurturing and safe childcare can help you feel more comfortable during the times you might need to be away from your baby.
+When you are calm and relaxed, your baby is also more likely to feel calm. - Finding nurturing and safe childcare can help you feel more comfortable during the times you might need to be away from your baby.